Member of Parliament (Sweden): Description

-Members of Parliament refers to the elected members of the Riksdag.
-In Swedish, an MP is usually referred to as a riksdagsledamot (member of the Riksdag) or a riksdagsman (Gentleman of the Riksdag).
+Members of Parliament (MPs) refers to the elected members of the Riksdag.
+In Swedish, an MP is usually referred to as a riksdagsledamot ("member of the Riksdag") or a riksdagsman ("Gentleman of the Riksdag").
 The former is in more common use today, especially in official contexts, due to its status as a unisex word, while the latter was used more often historically and literally refers to a male MP exclusively.

 The parliament is a unicameral assembly with 349 members who are chosen every four years in general elections.
-To become an MP, a person must be entitled to vote (i.e. be a Swedish citizen, be at least 18 years old and be or have been resident in Sweden) and must be nominated by a political party.
+To become an MP, a person must be entitled to vote (i.e. be a Swedish citizen, be at least 18 years old and be or have been a resident in Sweden) and must be nominated by a political party.
 The MPs are elected by proportionality in constituencies across the nation.
 To decide which candidate will be elected, the modified Sainte-Laguë method is used.
-This method usually but not always gives an accurate result in proportion to cast votes.
+This method usually, but not always, gives an accurate result in proportion to cast votes.
 To get a more proportional result 39 MPs are elected at compensation mandate (Utjämningsmandat).
 The compensation mandates are distributed among constituencies based on voting figures, which means that the exact number of MPs that each constituency will elect is not known before the election.